 Brain & Mood

-Coffee (in moderation) may also be good for your brain.
+Coffee and liver health is a boon, but coffee (in moderation) may also be good for your brain.
 Aside from caffeine, coffee is made up of polyphenols and other antioxidants whose jobs are cellular repair and the prevention of oxidative damage.

 This may be the reason that regular, habitual coffee drinking has been associated with a lower incidence of dementia and other degenerative diseases .
 However, there is a limit to its benefit.
 Data from the UK revealed that the risk of developing dementia rose again for those who drank more than 6 cups a day .